golemfactory/golem-docs/src/pages/docs/golem/payload-manifest/index.md

 ### Computation Manifest object

 _Computation Payload Manifest_ **can** contain _Computation Manifests_ object.

 With a Computation Manifest object, [requestor](/docs/golem/overview/requestor) constrains themself to a certain set of allowed actions, to be negotiated with and approved by a [provider](/docs/golem/overview/provider).

 Requestors' actions will be verified against the _Manifest_ during computation.

 Supported _Computation Manifest_ constraints:

-  - #### `compManifest.script`
+- #### compManifest.script

   Defines a set of allowed ExeScript commands and applies constraints to their arguments.

-    - #### `compManifest.script.commands` : List[Script]
+  - #### compManifest.script.commands

-      Specifies a curated list of commands in a form of:
+    `compManifest.script.commands : List[Script]` specifies a curated list of commands in a form of:

     - UTF-8 encoded JSON strings

       Command context (e.g. env) or argument matching mode needs to be specified for a command.

       Example:

       ```json
       [
         "{
           \"run\": {
             \"args\": \"/bin/date -R\",
             \"env\": {
               \"MYVAR\": \"42\",
               \"match\": \"strict\"
             }
           }
         }"
       ]

+      ```

     - UTF-8 encoded strings

       No command context or matching mode needs to be specified.

       Example:

       ```json
-        [
-          "run /bin/cat /etc/motd",
-          "run /bin/date -R"
+      ["run /bin/cat /etc/motd", "run /bin/date -R"]
-        ]
       ```

     - Mix of both

     Commands `deploy`, `start` and `terminate` are always allowed.
 These values become the default if no `compManifest.script.commands` property has been set, but the `compManifest` object is present.

-    - #### `compManifest.script.match` : String
+  - #### compManifest.script.match

-      Selects a default way of comparing command arguments stated in the manifest and the ones received in the ExeScript, unless stated otherwise in a command JSON object.
+    `compManifest.script.match : String` selects a default way of comparing command arguments stated in the manifest and the ones received in the ExeScript, unless stated otherwise in a command JSON object.

     The `match` property could be one of:

     - `strict`: byte-to-byte argument equality (default)

     - `regex`: treat arguments as regular expressions

       Syntax: Perl-compatible regular expressions (UTF-8 Unicode mode), w/o the support for a look around and backreferences (among others).

-  - #### `compManifest.net` : Object
+- #### compManifest.net

-    Applies constraints to networking.
+  `compManifest.net : Object` applies constraints to networking.

-    - #### `compManifest.net.inet.out` : Object
+  - #### compManifest.net.inet.out

-      Outgoing requests to the public Internet network constraints.
+    `compManifest.net.inet.out : Object` outgoing requests to the public Internet network constraints.

-      - #### `compManifest.net.inet.out.protocols` : List[String]
+    - #### compManifest.net.inet.out.protocols

-        List of allowed outbound protocols.
+      `compManifest.net.inet.out.protocols : List[String]` list of allowed outbound protocols.
 Currently fixed at ["http", "https"].

-      - #### `compManifest.net.inet.out.urls` : List[String]
+    - #### compManifest.net.inet.out.urls

-        List of allowed external URLs that outbound requests can be sent to.
+      `compManifest.net.inet.out.urls : List[String]` list of allowed external URLs that outbound requests can be sent to.
 E.g. ["https://api.some-public-service.com", "https://some-other-service.com/api/resource"]

 ### Example of _Computation Payload Manifest_ with _Computation Manifest_ definition: